sharife/goldenthread-v2/site/content/productions/azad.md

         subtitle: Thursday, May 1, 2025 at 9:30pm
         image: https://ucarecdn.com/24495481-b8aa-4786-b6c0-bd3175bc1472/
         text: >-
-          Join Debórah Eliezer, Artistic Director of Aviva Arts and Affiliated Artist with Golden Thread in a community discussion inspired by Golden Thread's production of *AZAD (the rabbit and the wolf)*.
+          Join **Debórah Eliezer**, Artistic Director of Aviva Arts and Affiliated Artist with Golden Thread in a community discussion inspired by Golden Thread's production of *AZAD (the rabbit and the wolf)*.
 Listen and share stories, ask questions, discuss this current moment, and make new friends.
 Come ready to learn the Story Circle model, a simple structure to democratize community storytelling.

           Light refreshments provided.
 This event is free, but registration is required! [](https://forms.gle/KQRvENdvz8AsQD8w6)